 How reconciliation used to work

-If you made a change to a data source that was being used for a metric, and the change occurred in the last two days of the previously successful data ingestion (the reconciliation window) then the metric would update based on the changes you made.
-If the data source changes occurred before the reconciliation window ( > 2 days) then the metric would not reflect the changes.
+If you made a change to the data that was being used for a metric, and the change occurred in the last two days of the previously successful data ingestion (the reconciliation window) then the metric would update based on the changes you made.
+If the changes occurred before the reconciliation window ( > 2 days) then the metric would not reflect the changes.
 When this happened, you had to manually update the metric by either creating a new metric or by editing the existing metric and deleting and replacing its stored historical data.

 How reconciliation works now